GitHub30/firesql.js/README.md

 // Listen specific row changes.
 // 42 is primary key value or unique index value. db.on('messages/42', (row, type) => {
-    // rows is changed row.
+    // row is changed row.
     // type is any one of the following.
     //   - InsertRowsEvent
     //   - UpdateRowsEvent